FAQs

 What does Selah Academy cost?

-Please view pricing on the Pre-K 4 and Kindergarten pages.
+Please view pricing on the Pre-K 4, Kindergarten, and 1st & 2nd Grade pages.

 Can a kindergarten student be enrolled three days a week?